IrisLev/SausedemoUI_test_automation/README.md

 # SauceDemo Playwright Automation Project

 This project contains automated tests for the SauceDemo website using Playwright framework with Java and JUnit 5.
+This is a test project/homework assignment using a mock server (SauceDemo) for practicing test automation.

 ## Overview